AJFunk/nasa-sdk/README.md

 ```

 <h3 id='images-search'>Images.search(options)</h3>

-Retrieves results and information on how to retrieve more details on images taken by astronauts
+Retrieves results and information on how to retrieve more details on images taken by astronauts.
+For additional information, the [API Documentation](https://images.nasa.gov/docs/images.nasa.gov_api_docs.pdf)

  ##### `options` (required) - **[Object]** Atleast one option property is required, but all individual options are optional
  * `q` - **[String]** Free text search terms to compare to all indexed metadata